18F/handbook/_pages/policies/detailing-and-offboarding-policies/leaving-tts.md

 Please include the following information:

-- your **termination date** (the last day of your term or the last official day that you've selected), which should be at least two weeks out
+- your **termination date** (the last day of your term or the last official day that you've selected), which should be at least two weeks out.
 - your **home address**.
 This will ensure that GSA HR enters the correct information on your final SF-50 so that you can receive all of your documents on time and to the correct address.
 - your **personal email** so that if, or when, you wish to request your FERS refund contributions HR can correspond with you after your departure with status/updates on this request.